 Pump-probe: Select the type of pump probe experiment and the desired time delay.
 The triggering of the pump (usually a LED or laser) is often specific to a particular experiment, so will not be described in detail here.

 ‘Short’ delays refer to experiments when there is a dwell at each aperture between the pump and the probe. i.e. pump, probe, move to the next sample.
-Delays are typically of order 1s or 10s of milliseconds.
+Delays are typically on the order of 1 second or tens of milliseconds.

-‘Long’ delays refer to an excite and visit again (EAVA) strategy, where apertures are visited twice, with a defined time delay between visits, i.e. pump, move, pump, move, probe, move, probe, etc. The time delay is calculated based on the requested laser and X-ray exposure times (figure 3c) and is typically ~1s or more.
+‘Long’ delays refer to an excite and visit again (EAVA) strategy, where apertures are visited twice, with a defined time delay between visits, i.e. pump, move, pump, move, probe, move, probe, etc. The time delay is calculated based on the requested laser and X-ray exposure times (figure 3c) and is typically ~1 second or more.